pablofernandezbonnett/learning/labs/kotlin-backend-examples/README.md

 Focus:

-- timed coding shapes with edge cases
+- timed coding shapes with the kind of edge cases that usually cause mistakes under interview pressure
-- one runnable drill per major pattern family
+- one runnable drill per major pattern family so the set stays small and repeatable

 ### `correctness/idempotency`